frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 #### How do I have a given set of package versions for all the projects but a different set for a specific project?
 To override the global packages' version constraints for a specific project, you can define `packages.props` file in the project root directory.
 This will override the global settings from the global/repo-level `packages.props` file. *For this case, the lock file `packages.lock.json` will be generated at the project root directory.*

 **[Not MVP]** You can also specify `CentralPackagesFile` property indicating where to look for this file for a given project in the project file or in the `directory.build.props` file at the project root directory that gets evaluated for a given project.
+See [Extensibility section](#extensibility), for details.

 #### What happens when there are multiple `packages.props` file available in a project's context?
 In order to remove any confusion, the `packages.props` or the `CentralPackagesFile` specification nearest to the project will override all others.
 At a time only one `packages.props` file is evaluated for a given project.